Moving-bed heat exchanger: Applications

-Moving bed heat exchangers can be used for cooling or warming of all free-flowing bulk materials which correspond to the requirements of the apparatus, concerning grain size and angle of repose.
+Moving-bed heat exchangers can be used for cooling or warming of all free-flowing bulk materials which correspond to the requirements of the apparatus, concerning grain size and angle of repose.
 The heat exchangers often can be found after rotary kilns and dryers to cool e.g. mineral (quartz sand, Ilmentit, etc.) or chemical products (fertilizer, soda, etc.).
 The entry temperatures of the products can reach up to 1200 °C.

-Recent interest in renewable energy storage options has led to interest in MBHEs for transfer and storage of energy.
-Thermal Energy Storage (TES) systems utilizing low cost sand have been proposed.
+Thermal energy storage (TES) systems utilizing low cost sand have been proposed.

-A study was conducted on the use of a Moving Bed Heat Exchanger-Filter (MHEF) for removing fine dust particles from gases.
+A study was conducted on the use of a moving-bed heat exchanger filter (MHEF) for removing fine dust particles from gases.
 The influence of a number of variables was examined, including gas velocities, solid velocities, gas temperatures and dust sizes.
 The collection efficiency was found to decrease with increasing temperature; the total collection efficiency decreases strongly when the solid velocity increases.
-A stable numerical model for filtration and heat exchange was developed that predicts the two dimensional transient response of both solid and fluid phases.
+A stable numerical model for filtration and heat exchange was developed that predicts the two-dimensional transient response of both solid and fluid phases.
 The numerical model incorporates variation in void fraction, velocities and transport coefficient due to combined processes of filtration and heat exchange.

-Technical Considerations
+Technical considerations

-Moving bed heat exchangers have a relatively compact construction.
+Moving-bed heat exchangers have a relatively compact construction.
 Because of the working principle they need only a small base.
 However, depending on their application they can build relatively high.
 Because of having only few moved parts they have low electrical requirements and are low-maintenance.
 Problems with noise or dust contamination of the environments do not occur.

-Particulate materials are a promising heat storage and heat transfer media for high temperature applications such as industrial processes, conventional power plants or Concentrating Solar Power (CSP).
+Particulate materials are a promising heat storage and heat transfer media for high temperature applications such as industrial processes, conventional power plants or concentrating solar power (CSP).
 The flow behavior of the bulk material not only influences the design of the heat exchanger, but also affects the thermal behavior, since the contact time at the walls strongly depends on particle flowability.
 Occurrence of attrition leads to a deteriorated flow pattern, because the mean grain size and bulk porosity decrease as grain size distribution widens.
 This has a significant impact on design considerations.